 At 6-foot-1 and 192 pounds, Zach Senyshyn has been a force for two seasons in Providence at right wing.
 Drafted 15th overall, he played in 132 games with Providence in his first two seasons, and scored 26 goals and 24 assists.
 Playing in 42 AHL games this season, he has seven goals and nine assists, but has received time in Boston as well, tallying two assists in four games.

 Currently behind Pastrnak and Craig Smith on the Bruins’ depth chart at right wing, Senyshyn is looking for his break-through chance to prove he was worth a first-round pick by Sweeney.

 Brandon Carlo was a projected first-round pick, but when everyone passed on him, Sweeney selected Carlo with the 37th pick.
 It did not take him long to find himself in Boston, breaking into the lineup in his draft year.
 Being paired with captain Zdeno Chara, Carlo quickly established himself in the NHL.

 Carlo is a top-four defenseman and a valuable member of the penalty kill and power play.
 In his first three years in the league, he has proven to be dependable by playing at least 72 games each season. in the shortened 2019-20 season he played in 67 games and played over 20 minutes a night.
 In the 56-game 2020-21 season, he played just 27 games as he dealt with numerous injuries, including a concussion on a hit from Washington Capitals forward Tom Wilson on March 5.
-Carlo will be a restricted free agent this summer.
+In 2021-22, he had six goals and 15 points in 77 games.

 Jakob Forsbacka-Karlsson played two years at Boston University before leaving after his sophomore year to sign his entry-level contract with the Bruins.
 After spending the majority of his time in Providence, Forsbacka-Karlsson made it to Boston last year and appeared in 28 games, with three goals and six assists.